Dozens killed after suicide attack at mosque in Pakistan's Peshawar

 Bomber carried out the attack during afternoon prayers when the mosque was packed with worshipers and most of the victims were reportedly police officers from a nearby station.

-Many of the victims during Monday's blast were police officers, the officials told the Associated Press news agency.

-The bomber reportedly detonated his suicide vest as some 150 worshipers — including many policemen from a nearby police office — were praying inside.
+The bomber reportedly detonated his suicide vest on Monday as some 150 worshipers, including many policemen from a nearby police office, were praying inside.

+"Many policemen are buried under the rubble," said Peshawar police chief Muhammad Ijaz Khan, who estimated between 300 and 400 officers usually attended prayers at the mosque.

+Sarbakaf Mohmand, a commander for the Pakistani Taliban, claimed responsibility for the attack on Twitter.
+The main spokesman for the militant group was not immediately available for comment.

-The impact of the explosion collapsed the roof of the mosque, which caved in and injured many, Zafar Khan, a Peshawar police officer, told AP.
+The impact of the explosion collapsed the roof of the mosque, which caved in and injured many, Zafar Khan, a Peshawar police officer, told AP news agency.

 A survivor, 38-year-old police officer Meena Gul, said he was inside the mosque when the bomb went off.
-He said he doesn't know how he survived unhurt.
-He could hear cries and screams after the bomb exploded, he said.
+He said he doesn't know how he survived unhurt, adding he could hear cries and screams after the bomb exploded.

 Dawn newspaper reported that many of the injured were taken to the Lady Reading Hospital.